willguv/government-service-design-manual/Tools and services/blogsoftware.md

 The blog platform will also be built to work with GOV.UK, providing content feeds that can be incorporated within selected GOV.UK pages - more detail to follow when we have it.

 ##How not to start a blog
 It's very easy to start a blog outside of our platform.
 We don't reccommend you do this as you may run into technical or other issues later on.
-If you're collecting user data, you need to be aware of how it's stored and how secure your service is.
-The last thing you need is for your users' personal details to be leaked on to the internet.
+If you're collecting user data, for example, you need to be aware of how it's stored and how secure your service is.
+The last thing you need is for names and addresses of contributors or users commenting on your blog to be leaked on to the internet.

-Just get in touch.
+Instead get in touch with us.
 We can deliver an easy to use blog that's secure, leaving you to focus on creating compelling content for your users.

 ##Writing a great blog post
 We asked some great Government bloggers for their secret recipe and here's what they said: